- C – Patrick Mazeika – 22 yo

 - 2016 stats: .305/.414/.402; .816 OPS; 14 doubles, 3 home runs; 38:39 BB:K ratio

 Being a member of a National League-only fantasy league for the past 20 years, you get to know position depth rather well.
-With the exception of a select few, Braves and Marlins, top tier prospect depth in the minors is near non existent.
-But with Atlanta and Miami now behind us, the Mets offer up a more than welcome change.
-You want quality depth, you got it here.
+With the exception of a select few, namely the Braves, top tier prospect depth in the minors is near non existent.
+That can change rapidly however, but with Atlanta and Miami now behind us, the Mets offer up a more than welcome change.
+You want depth, you got it here.
 And in my humble, yet clear UTR opinion, the minor league catching vector begins with 2015 – 8th round draft pick Patrick Mazeika.
 The 6’3″- 210 lb. lefty debuted in 2015 with Rookie League Kingsport after batting .348 in a three-year career at Stetson University (Deland, FL).
 In his pro debut with Kingsport, Mazeika finished the season ranking within the top three in 11 of the 13 offensive statistical categories.
 This made him a clear cut choice as a 2015 Mets Organizational All-Star, yet the prospect love wasn’t as widely present as it should have been heading into 2016.
 Mazeika was rightfully promoted to the Mets new LoA Columbia affiliate for his sophomore season and proceeded to lead the team in batting .305, ranked second in on-base percentage (.414) and third in OPS (816).
 Simply put, Mazeika is a hitting/on-base machine.
 He batted .605 as a senior at Salisbury Prep High School (CT); and as a collegiate star and in his two-year pro career, he’s yet to bat below .305 and post a sub .422 on-base percentage.
 Mazeika is a great athlete and has logged time at first base, but I just don’t see his power playing there.
 From behind the plate, he brings an advanced bat, supreme plate discipline (62:65 career BB:K) and will bring a career .992 fielding percentage to the field in 2017.
 I like fellow catching prospect Tomas Nido, as he saw a breakout in 2016, but the UTR in me absolutely loves Mazeika.
 Place him firmly on your UTR watch list.

 - 1B – Peter Alonso – 22 yo